mike632t/x11-calc/README.md

    - Windows 11 + WSL2 (Debian 13), clang 19.1.7 | gcc 14.2.0, x86_64  (0.23.0226)

-The  last tested release is shown if the current version hasn't been tested on a particular system.
+Only the last tested version is shown for each platform.

 <a id="acknowledgements"></a>
 ### Acknowledgements <sup><sup>[Back to Top](#top)</sup></sup>